shelljs/shelljs/README.md

 via `for (file in find(...))`, the format returned is a hash object:
 `{ 'file1':null, 'dir1/file2':null, ...}`.

-The main difference with respect to `ls('-R', path)` is that the resulting file names include the base directories, e.g. `lib/resources/file1` instead of just `file1`.
+The main difference from `ls('-R', path)` is that the resulting file names include the base directories, e.g. `lib/resources/file1` instead of just `file1`.

 #### cp('[options ,] source [,source ...], dest')